ruifontes/Dictionaries/readme.md

 The check for a new version will be executed everytime NVDA is loaded.

-If you do not want this, go to NVDA, Preferences, Options and in the add-on category uncheck the check box.
+If you want this, go to NVDA, Preferences, Options and in the add-on category check the check box.

 <br>
 ## Changes

+### Version 22.05
+* Added more 15 dictionaries;
+* Some code corrections

+### Version 21.12
+* Added more dictionaries;
+* Now using SQLite and .db files to be more snappy;
+* In the thematic dictionaries is presented the complete index to choose what to search and to allow walking on the list to found interesting topics to learn!;
+* Several changes in the code.

 ### Version 21.11
 * Added more dictionaries;